chaotic-braindead/Enrollment/README.md

 **D. Run the application**

 - Run the application by clicking on the **EnrollmentSystem.jar** file.
+- **If the application window exceeds your monitor's bounds, set your display scaling to 100% on your device's display settings.**

 **For more information on how to use the system, read the full [documentation](https://docs.google.com/document/d/1Gpzc03ZOnkGq1zpKNtq1-i8FeeYzOCMeGNJhKNWNRIw/edit).**